lagua/dlagua/readme.md

-dlagua, an app boilerplate for dojo and Persevere 2.0 or similar HTTP interface
+dlagua, an app boilerplate for Dojo Toolit and Persevere or similar HTTP interface
 ================================================================================

 dlagua is the workhorse of Lagua Web Solutions.
 It mirrors the structure of the dojo toolkit loosly, where